donaldwuid/unreal_source_explained/main/rendering.md

 - Dynamic draw command: `FDynamicMeshDrawCommandStorage FMeshDrawCommandPassSetupTaskContext::MeshDrawCommandStorage`
 - `TChunkedArray<FMeshDrawCommand> FDynamicMeshDrawCommandStorage::MeshDrawCommands`

-And the static and dynamic draw commands are built in the following calls,
+And the static and dynamic draw commands are built by these following calls,

 ![](assets/mdp_AddMeshBatch_BuildMeshDrawCommands.png)